Kaya-Khurana/Recipe_Generator/README.md

 1.Open the application in a web browser.
-2.Select a cuisine from the dropdown menu (Indian) 3.Check any dietary preferences (Vegetarian, Vegan, Gluten-Free) as needed.
+2.Select a cuisine from the dropdown menu (Indian) 3.Check any dietary preferences (Vegetarian) as needed.
 4.Click the Generate Recipe button to display a random recipe matching your criteria.
 5.View the recipe details, including title, preparation time, ingredients, and instructions.
 6.If no recipes match your preferences, an error message will appear.